AI and Faith: Looking Back on 2018

 Thus, 2018 proved to be a good year to launch a nonprofit that seeks to bring the distilled wisdom of systemic values underlying the Great Religions to the AI and Ethics table.
 AI and Faith came to be when a community of AI professionals, related professions, ethicists, theologians, philosophers first gathered last January.
 Since then, it has:

-- Gathered a base of 26 highly credible and diverse Founding Members and seven strong cross-disciplinary and cross-faith institutional partners in the Seattle area who have met bimonthly to flesh out our mission and vision;
+- Gathered a base of 26 highly credible and diverse Founding Experts and seven strong cross-disciplinary and cross-faith institutional partners in the Seattle area who have met bimonthly to flesh out our mission and vision;

 - Incorporated as a Washington nonprofit, established a lean but effective governing board, and secured IRS tax exemption status so that we are now able to receive tax deductible donations;